SvenBecker/fastai-snippets/README.md

 * fastai >= 1.0.55

 >__Note__:
->Be aware that at the time the fastai library is changing rapidly, so I can not guarantee that every snippet is actually working the way it is intended.
+>Be aware that at the time the fastai library is changing rapidly and currently this project is work in progress.
->I will try to keep the snippets in line with the latest fastai library developments (as well as the latest PyTorch releases), so it might not work for you in case you are using an _outdated_ version.
+>I will try to keep the snippets in line with the latest fastai library developments, so it might not work for you in case you are using an _outdated_ version.
+>There might be some functionality which doesn't work yet.
+I will try to fix it as soon as possible.
+Furthermore it would be appreciated to inform me about bugs or any other issues.

 ## <a name="installation" > </a> Installation

+>__Warning__:
+>I haven't uploaded this project to the vscode marketplace.
+Will be done soon.

 The installation process is very straightforward.
 The recommend, stable way is as follows:

 1. Launch Visual Studio Code
 2. From the command palette `Ctrl-Shift-P` (Windows, Linux) or `Cmd-Shift-P` (MacOS) select `Install Extension` or just simply go to the `Extensions` tab (most likely the fifth entry on the left sidebar).
 You can also use the hotkey `Ctrl-Shift-X` respectifely `Cmd-Shift-X`
-3. Type `PyTorch Snippets`
+3. Type `Fastai Snippets`
 4. Choose and install extension
 5. Restart/Reload Visual Studio Code